bkuzmanoski/macos-vscode-development-scaffold/README.md

 # macOS App Development using VSCode

 This repository contains my personal scaffold for developing macOS applications.
-It uses an Xcode project for building the app, but all development is done in VSCode.
-It makes a bunch of assumptions about development environment, workflow, app signing, services used (Sentry, Sparkle, etc.), etc., so it may not be suitable for your needs.
+It uses an Xcode project but all development is done in VSCode.
+It makes a bunch of assumptions about development environment, workflow, app signing, services used (Sentry, Sparkle, GitHub Releases, etc.), etc., so it may not be suitable for your needs.

 ## Features